-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 This Starbucks creamer adds that delicious, signature pumpkin spice flavor to any warm drink of your choice.

-Coffee Mate Pumpkin Spice Non-Dairy Creamer (prices vary; target.com)
+Coffee Mate Pumpkin Spice Nondairy Creamer (prices vary; target.com)

-For coffee and tea lovers who want a non-dairy creamer option but love the taste of pumpkin spice, this one’s for you.
+For coffee and tea lovers who want a nondairy creamer option but love the taste of pumpkin spice, this one’s for you.

 Pumpkin spice bread